gevargu/garisom/README.md

 - Whole plant kMax (saturated whole-plant conductance).
 - Percent of resistance in leaves (determines how tree conductance is partitioned to woody vs. leaf elements).
-- Vulnerability curves (in the form of Weibull curve B and C parameters).
+- Vulnerability curves (in the form of P12 and P50).
 - Basal area/ground area (BA:GA, tree density or BAI).
 - Leaf area/basal area (together LA:BA and BA:GA determine LAI).
 - Leaf width.
-- Root Beta (controls rooting depth).
+- Root depth in m.
 - Maximum carboxylation rate at 25C, Vcmax25 (and associated maximum electron transport rate Jmax25, assumed to be Vmax25 * 1.67).

 __Important environment or site traits:__